 *This is based on what has been seen previously as the incubation period of MERS-CoV viruses, according to the cdc.gov website.
-Additional symptoms that may be present with the abovementioned include sore throat, body aches, headache, nausea, and diarrhea.
+Additional symptoms that may be present with the abovementioned include nausea and diarrhea.
+Not all symptoms may be present.

 For more information from the CDC info on Symptoms, Testing, and a Self-Checker Questionnaire, click here Symptoms & Testing